abhay1205/flutter_firebase_redux/README.md

-# Redux Login with custom Email and Password
+# Redux Login with custom Email and Password + Google Auth

 This project gives an idea how to implement redux architecture in flutter login logic.